adavarski/kind-argocd-playground/README.md

 - `Grafana Tempo` is an open source, easy-to-use, and high-scale distributed tracing backend.
 Tempo is cost-efficient, requiring only object storage to operate, and is deeply integrated with Grafana, Prometheus, and Loki.
 Tempo can ingest common open source tracing protocols, including Jaeger, Zipkin, and OpenTelemetry.

+- `Grafana Phlare` lets you aggregate continuous profiling data with high availability, multi-tenancy, and durable storage.
+This helps you get a better understanding of resource usage in your applications down to the line number.

 - `VictoriaMetrics` is a fast, cost-effective and scalable monitoring solution and time series database.

 - `Prometheus`